snicco/php-scoper-excludes/README.md

 # A simple CLI tool to generate exclusion rules for PHP-Scoper.

-You put in any php file and get a several files that contain a list of fully-namespaced:
+You put in any PHP file and get out a several PHP files that contain a list of fully-namespaced:

 - class names
 - interface names